facebook – https://www.facebook.com/judith.clute

 ~ Clute is represented at length in two books on the relationship of fine art and illustration: Paper Tiger Fantasy Art Gallery (2002) edited by Paul Barnett; Fantasy Art Masters (Collins 2002) edited by Dick Jude.

 She has been interviewed widely.
-A typical example is with Cheryl Morgan for The Salon Futura Magazine – https://vimeo.com/18363058.
+An example is with Cheryl Morgan for The Salon Futura Magazine – https://vimeo.com/18363058.

 Along with John Clute, Judith Clute is the subject of a full scale festschrift: Polder (Old Earth Books 2006) edited by Farah Mendlesohn.
 Contributors include Brian Aldiss, Tom Disch, Candas Jane Dorsey, William Gibson, Elizabeth Hand, M John Harrison, Neil Gaiman, Joe Haldeman., Pamela Zoline and others.